glynos/url/README.md

 ### ``vcpkg``

 ``skyr::url`` is available on [``vcpkg``](https://github.com/microsoft/vcpkg).
-It can be followed by executing the following steps:
+It can be installed by executing the following steps:

 ```bash
 > cd ${VCPKG_ROOT}